vercel/next.js/docs/testing.md

   })
 })
 ```

+> **Note**: The `@jest-environment jsdom` comment above configures the testing environment as `jsdom` inside the test file because React Testing Library uses DOM elements like `document.body` which will not work in Jest's default `node` testing environment.
+Alternatively, you can also set the `jsdom` environment globally by adding the Jest configuration option: `"testEnvironment": "jsdom"` in `jest.config.js`.

 Optionally, add a [snapshot test](https://jestjs.io/docs/snapshot-testing) to keep track of any unexpected changes to your `<Index />` component: